rafelps/PiWiVOS/README.md

 - `--path PATH`: Path to the [DAVIS dataset][davis].
 Defaults to `data/DAVIS`.
 - `--model_name ['piwivos', 'piwivosf']`: Name of the model to use.
-PiWiVOS uses a resnet50 backbone while PiWiVOS-F uses a resnet34 and lower output resolution.
+PiWiVOS uses a resnet50 backbone while PiWiVOS-F uses a resnet34 and has lower output resolution.
 See Chapter 5 of the [Thesis][thesis] for more information.
 Defaults to `'piwivos'`.

 The script trains the model from a pre-trained ResNet using the official DAVIS 2017 `train` set, and validates using